cplusplus/SG20/sources/modules/compilation-model/buildsystems.md

 A student should be able to:

+1. Download a C++ package and build the package
-1. Write a configuration file to compile a C++ program with a main method
+2. Write a configuration file to compile a C++ executable
+3. Pass compiler options via the build system
-2. Use the build system to generate the executable
+4. Use the build system to generate the executable

 #### Caveats